Resulting in Material Modeling

 I found some more experimental data for the same polymer.
 The figure to the right shows that our initial material model does NOT agree well with the new more complete set of information.
 In other words, the elastic-plastics material model was not good.

-Here’s a video with some more info.
+Here’s a video with some more info about resulting in material modeling.